Skip to Content

 Contact details +64 (09) 414 0800 ext.
 43355

-I am about to begin a second MURF funded qualitative study into delayed diagnosis of endometrial cancer.
-The focus of the study is to interview women with a diagnosis of endometrial cancer, subsequent to treatment and hospital discharge, about the journey prior to referral to specialist services to find out what accounts for the delays between first symptoms and referral for specialist treatment.
-As delayed treatment results in higher morbidity and higher treatment costs, there are multiple reasons for greater understanding of why women may fail to seek early treatment.
+I completed a second MURF funded qualitative study into delayed diagnosis of endometrial cancer.
+The focus of the study was to interview women with a diagnosis of endometrial cancer, subsequent to treatment and hospital discharge, about the journey prior to referral to specialist services to find out what accounts for the delays between first symptoms and referral for specialist treatment.

 Health and Well-being

 Health Counselling (111710): Health Promotion (111712): Maori Health (111713): Medical And Health Sciences (110000):